RIMESINT/dataex-client/README.md

              id number of country

 obs_data : str
-           file either csv or excel
+           input csv or excel file
 ```
 Format of csv and excel